Health Information Technology

-Central Carolina Community College's Health Information Technology program provides training to students who wish to pursue a career in the administrative side of healthcare and obtain their Registered Health Information Technician (RHIT) certification.
+Central Carolina Community College's Health Information Technology program provides training to students who wish to pursue a career in the administrative side of healthcare.

 Health Information Technicians play a critical role in healthcare organizations by collecting, analyzing, transmitting, and maintaining health information in a variety of healthcare settings, which include: